Dave Graney: 1998–present: The Dave Graney Show- the Royal Dave Graney Show – the Lurid Yellow Mist to the mistLY

 May 2014 saw the release of Fearful Wiggings, the second album to be credited as a "solo" album.
 Again, Clare Moore featured extensively on the album playing vibes and singing.
 UK guitarist Nick Harper played on two tracks and Graney recorded all the lead vocals with Lisa Gerard (Dead Can Dance) at her studio in country Victoria.
 Three songs from the album had accompanying video clips.
 The song "Everything was Legendary with Robert" had a video made for it by film makers Donna McRae and Michael Vale, while a video for "Country Roads, Unwinding" was made by Dave Graney.
-This video featured footage of the drive along the Coorong between Adelaide and Mt Gambier shot by Heath Britton.
+This video featured footage of the drive along the Coorong between Adelaide and Mount Gambier shot by Heath Britton.

 2015 saw the release of several digital only albums.
-2015 also saw the first of several reunion shows with Dave Graney 'n' The Coral Snakes, playing to sellout crowds in Melbourne, Sydney, Newcastle and Adelaide.
+2015 also saw the first of several reunion shows with Dave Graney 'n' the Coral Snakes, playing to sellout crowds in Melbourne, Sydney, Newcastle and Adelaide.

 The Melbourne annual Leaps and Bounds Festival honoured Dave Graney and Clare Moore as Living Legends and a concert was held at the Gasometer Hotel with many Melbourne musicians paying tribute to the pair by playing their songs.
 The performances went for 5 hours.

 Dave Graney and The mistLY played an ATP Festival in Prestatyn, Wales, curated by comedian Stewart Lee, a long time supporter of their activities.
 They joined up with former guitarist Malcolm Ross and played shows in Edinburgh, Glasgow, Manchester (including a BBC6 session with dj Marc Riley) and continued on to dates in France, Holland, Belgium and London.

-In July 2016 there was a further return show for Dave Graney 'n' The Coral Snakes to a packed house in Melbourne.
+In July 2016 there was a further return show for Dave Graney 'n' the Coral Snakes to a packed house in Melbourne.

 In April 2019, Dave Graney and The mistLY released an album called Zippa Deedoo What Is/Was That/This?

 In November 2019 a digital only studio album was released by Dave Graney and Clare Moore called One Million Years DC.
 The album featured guest appearances by Shane Reilly from the Lost Ragas on pedal steel and Coral Snake Robin Casinader on mellotron.

-Dave Graney and Clare Moore inducted into South Australian Music Hall of Fame December 2019.
+In December 2019, Dave Graney and Clare Moore were inducted into South Australian Music Hall of Fame.

+In 2021, the album Everything Was Funny was released, credited to Dave Graney and Clare Moore.

+In 2022, the album In a Mistly was released, credited to Dave Graney and Clare Moore.

+In April 2024, Graney and Moore released (strangely) (emotional).